According to an interview by Matthew Artz of the Oakland Tribune, the Oakland Raiders stadium plans would include:

-According to Artz, moving back to Los Angeles is a possibility for the Raiders if they can’t strike a deal in Oakland.
-Currently, there are talks involving a 75,000-seat stadium there.
+According to Davis, moving back to Los Angeles is a possibility for the Raiders if they can’t strike a deal with the City of Oakland.
+Currently, there are NO plans involving a stadium in Oakland or Los Angeles.

 Oakland Raiders Stadium Plan Fits Oklahoma City’s MAPS 3

-Continuing the MAPS 3 tax for another three years would create the necessary revenue for an Oakland Raiders stadium plan.
+Continuing the MAPS 3 tax for another three years would create the necessary revenue for a stadium plan.
+Below is a list of the current projects under the Maps 3 plan:

 - $94.4 Million dollar Streetcar project